ybyk/muclem/docs/Manual.md

 The script crops five small images from each square montage and saves them in separate folders, so that ilastik project can be created for each individual square and the ilastik software can be trained by user using these small images and not the fullsize montage which is difficult to handle in the ilastik GUI.

-Four of the five saved images are cropped at the positions determined by the tlX and tlY parameters entered in the 'Settings' tab in Panel 2.
+Four of the five saved images are cropped at the positions determined by the `tlX` and `tlY` parameters entered in the 'Settings' tab in Panel 2.
 These are coordinates of the top left corner of the first (top left) image.
 The next three images are cut to the right and to the bottom from it.
 The fifth image is always cut in the center of the square because sometimes the image intensity has gradients across the montage causing bad segmentation.
-The size of the images is specified by the cutsize parameter entered in the same panel.
-If the 'Interactive cut' checkbox next to the run button is ticked, positions of the first four images to be cut from each square montage will be shown to the user.
+The size of the images is specified by the `cutsize` parameter entered in the same panel.
+If the `Interactive cut` checkbox next to the run button is ticked, positions of the first four images to be cut from each square montage will be shown to the user.
 The user needs to correct the position of the images to make sure that the images contain: a piece of the grid bar, good well preserved cells, holes in the resin, resin itself.
 If the box is not ticked, the images are cropped at the same coordinates for all squares.
-The script uses IMOD command trimvol to cut pieces from the original.
+The script uses IMOD command _trimvol_ to cut pieces from the original.

-Files and folders generated in the working directory (for square 1):
+**Files and folders** generated in the working directory (for square 1):

-4ilastik\_sq1/sq1\_tile1.tif
+​	`4ilastik_sq1/sq1_tile1.tif`

-4ilastik\_sq1/sq1\_tile2.tif
+​	`4ilastik_sq1/sq1_tile2.tif`

-4ilastik\_sq1/sq1\_tile3.tif
+​	`4ilastik_sq1/sq1_tile3.tif`

-4ilastik\_sq1/sq1\_tile4.tif
+​	`4ilastik_sq1/sq1_tile4.tif`

 4ilastik\_sq1/sq1\_tile5.tif